emqx/cloud-docs/en_US/best_practices/enhance_traceability.md

 ## Configure TimescaleDB Data Integration in EMQX Cloud

-This section demonstrates how to create a data inegration with Timescale for forwarding the message traces from the clients to Timescale.
+This section demonstrates how to create a data integration with TimescaleDB for forwarding the message traces from the clients to TimescaleDB.

 1. Sign in to your Cloud Console and navigate to the deployment details page.